A Rather Weak 'Attempt' To Defend

 is easy to see.
 Imagine someone pushing a heavy packing case along a level

 floor.
-In order to overcome friction, the one doing the pushing will have to
+In order to overcome friction energy will have to be expended.
+But that

-expend energy.
-But that energy (appearing as heat) has not been put into the packing case (as
+energy has not been put into the packing case (as

 it were).
 Now, if the same case is pushed up a hill, Physicists tell us that